opreaadrian/opreaadrian.github.io/_posts/2016-09-16-top-5-things-to-consider-when-chosing-a-new-technology.md

 Think about the following scenario:

 Your team choses a framework they know litte about.
-They are under pressure and they can't take the time to look at some stats for that framework.
+They are under pressure and they can't take the time to look at some stats for each available framework.
 They know little about available learning materials and don't have time to evaluate the learning curve.
 One of two things can happen, and the latter is more likely than the former:

 1. Your company is an early adopter of a technology that is about to hit the mainstream.
 You get to be several steps in front of your competitors.
 2. You end up with an unknown technology that only a specific team in your company knows.